The Beer Garden Guide to Munich

 Cafe Gans am Wasser

-One spot that was worth the wait is their pommes counter.
-These fries are seasoned to perfection with flaky sea salt and rosemary.
-They’re a quality beer garden snack that you can enjoy with a beer, spritz, spritzer, glass of wine, or soda.
-Come here in the late afternoon or early evening to enjoy sunset along the water at this eclectic spot.
+One spot that was worth the wait is their fries counter!
+These fries are seasoned to perfection with flaky sea salt and fresh rosemary.
+Arrive in the late afternoon or early evening, if you can, to enjoy the sunset on the water!
 It’s especially pretty once the strings of fairy lights are turned on.
-Get a spot along the water if you can.
+Get a spot along the water if you can!

 Siegenburger Str.
 41, 81373 | Website